 You don't want to sell your positions because you still think the fundamentals of the companies are sound... or maybe you've got a fund mandate that requires you to be 95% invested in the market.

 As a way to provide protection against market moves, you can go out and buy puts on the SPX.
-This will reduce your overall risk against the market in exchange for a little premium.
+This will reduce your overall risk against the market.

 Let's say you've got a house on the gulf coast, and it's pretty close to the water and is in a flood zone.

 To protect against financial loss you talk with your local insurance office to protect your assets in exchange for a monthly premium.